Katterrina/fimuni_statnice/specializace/s4_programovani_s_omezujicimi_podminkami.md

 # Non-binary constraints

-- generalization of NC, AC, and PC principles towards k-consistency
+- generalization of NC, AC, and PC principles towards $k$-consistency
     - interesting in terms of problem-solving complexity
-    - works with arbitrary k-tuples of variables
+    - works with arbitrary $k$-tuples of variables
     - not used in practice due to memory and time complexity
 - **global constraints**
     - specific types of consistencies